HOME

 Hospice Care

-South Coast Hospice helps patients live life one day at a time.
-We instill hope, and encourage them to get the most out of everyday.
-We are here to help make their life more meaningful, and to promote enjoyment of the things they have always enjoyed.
+South Coast Hospice helps patients live life, one day at a time, instilling hope for the most out of everyday.
+We are here to help make your life more meaningful, promoting enjoyment of things you have always enjoyed

 • An Extension of the patient’s primary care physician to maintain patient comfort.